1jour1vin

 Food and wine pairings

-Enjoy with rack of lamb, roasted lobster with red wine sauce, beef Wellington...
+Serve with a rack of lamb, roasted lobster with red wine sauce, beef Wellington...

 Bettane & Desseauve